peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 * True if the string is not null and is a valid IRI; otherwise, false.

 ### IsValidIRI
-    public static boolean IsValidIRI​(java.lang.String s, URIUtility.ParseMode mode) Returns whether a string is a valid IRI according to the given parse mode.
+    public static boolean IsValidIRI​(java.lang.String s, URIUtility.ParseMode parseMode) Returns whether a string is a valid IRI according to the given parse mode.

 **Parameters:**

 * <code>s</code> - A text string.
 Can be null.

-* <code>mode</code> - The parse mode to use when checking for a valid IRI.
+* <code>parseMode</code> - The parse mode to use when checking for a valid IRI.

 **Returns:**